swansonmp/mdconvert/README.md

 * Tables are an addition to `mdconvert`, and are easier to use than `reStructuredText`.
-* Tables must be on their own paragraph.
+* Tables must be in their own paragraph.
 * The first line of the table must be a `+`, with additional lines containing data.
-* Data is entered in `CSV` format, meaning that columns is delineated by `,` and rows by a new line.
+* Data is entered in `CSV` format, meaning that columns are delineated by `,` and rows by a new line.

 > `+`<br>
 > `R0C0, R0C1, R0C2`<br>